 Entry Description

 process.

 Vendor Discount Reclass Some vendors provide discounts for quick payments.
-In these instances, the
+In these instances, the credit needs to

 be reclassed out of revenue and a credit to expense.
 The entry should net to zero at the

 end.

 6.1.5 Miscellaneous / Other Entries: